 I compiled a cheat sheet for Linux which includes general-purpose commands, one-liners, Bash tips and system calls.
-You can download it from here.
+You can view or download it in HTML format here.

-For suggestions of corrections, please leave a comment below.
+For suggestions or corrections please leave a comment below.

 TuxArena now has a new WordPress theme.
 There is still some work that I have to do on the comments, that is, make them look nicer, but otherwise it seems to work well.
 Hope you like it ;) If I can finish it, maybe I’ll try submitting it to the WordPress themes directory.